malkasaby/learn/README.md

 # learn
-I am trying to learn and be a data science expert
+I am trying to be a data science expert in the future.
+I have several dreams I'm working on.
+I am tryin to do my best